-This function allows only authorized users to use MFD's basic functions such as copy, scan, network scan, print, fax, and manipulation of Mailbox.
+This is the function to restrict the use of the MFD's basic functions such as copy, scan, network scan, print, and fax.

-When a user attempts to use MFD's basic functions, the TOE verifies identification information of authorized users set for each basic function of the MFD.
-If the ID of the user attempting to use functions matches the identification of an authorized user, the user is permitted to use the functions.
+When a user attempts to use a MFD's basic function, the TOE determines whether to restrict or allow the use of the basic functions based on the identification information of authorized users set for each basic function of the MFD and the role of the user.
+However, general users are not allowed to use the fax receive function.